Myles Straw Preview, Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Myles Straw and his .387 slugging percentage in past 10 games, including one extra-base hit but no home run), take on starter Tarik Skubal and the Detroit Tigers at Progressive Field, Thursday at 7:15 PM ET.
+The Cleveland Guardians, including Myles Straw and his .387 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Tarik Skubal and the Detroit Tigers at Progressive Field, Friday at 4:10 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Reds.
+He strung together two hits (going 2-for-3) in his last game against the Reds.

 Myles Straw Game Info & Props vs. the Tigers